design-hub-arc/AutoCADDrawingChecker/README.md

 * Should we match rows for each comparison, or for the export as a whole? (wait on this)
 * next project phase: convert drawings to xlsx
 * await Randy for acceptance criteria
-* use VMWare to connect to Design Hub computers to use AutoCAD
 * see Tutorials folder on desktop
 * Look into Federal Section 508
     * https://www.epa.gov/accessibility/what-section-508